Ashutosh-aditya/Registration_Signup_using_Servlets/README.md

-# Registration and Signing In Project
+# Registration and Signing Using Servlets

 This project implements a user registration and login system using Java Servlets.
 Users can register with their details and subsequently log in using their credentials.